aiman-al-masoud/deixiscript/src/deixiscript/README.md

-What is LLang missing to become Deixiscript?
+# What is LLang missing to become Deixiscript?

+## Core Features

 - how to integrate anaphora?
+  - new AST type in LLang (Atom)
+  - contains description (formula) and head (variable)
+  - error out if findAll() finds many?
+- a more palatable syntax
+- single eval() to access test/findAll/dump etc...
+- mathematical operations

+## Interop (for later)

 - how to integrate method calls?
 - how to integrate object attribute modifications?
-  - if an individual has an associated js object, then call updateJsObject() on it
+  - convertToJs(wm: WorldModel, id: string, obj:any)
   - a concept has a default filler for js-object?
-- a more palatable syntax
-- single eval() to access test/findAll/dump etc...
-- mathematical operations

-Pipeline:
+# Pipeline:

 - source is parsed by grammatical framework
 - grammatical framework produces a semantic AST